 To reduce duplication, the Application Form for each of the Discovery Program Fellowship schemes has been streamlined.
 When a question from the assessment criteria is covered in multiple sections of the application form, it has been removed as a separate heading in the Project Description question.
-Assessors should be aware that the 'Investigator/Capability' criteria (FL, FT, DE) and 'Feasibility and Strategic Alignment' (FT)/'Feasibility' (DE) criteria are no longer separate headings in the Project Description.
+Some sections of the forms may have been moved.
+For example, the 'Participant Details' assessment criteria is now in Part B, with some questions removed.